skinnaird88/tv-show-api-filter/README.md

 # TV show API
-An exercise to practice and solidify retrieving and wokring with a public API in React.
+An exercise to practice and solidify retrieving and working with a public API in React.

-The API is taken from <a href="https://api.tvmaze.com/shows">https://api.tvmaze.com/shows</a>
+The API is taken from <a href="https://api.tvmaze.com/shows" target='_blank'>https://api.tvmaze.com/shows</a>

-Inital display:
+Initial display:
 <img src='/public/pre.png'>

 Filtered to search entries by title:
 <img src='public/title.png'>

-And to search by year:
+And search by year:

 <img src='public/year.png'>